We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • intimacy

-Research suggests premarital counseling programs can help you have a more successful relationship, and Growing Self agrees.
+Research from 2020 suggests premarital counseling programs can help you have a more successful relationship, and Growing Self agrees.
 The service’s trained and experienced therapists offer premarital counseling along with other types of relationship and marriage counseling and coaching.

 Growing Self also offers free consultations and solution sessions, which are one-time coaching experiences that help you craft a plan of action for your unique relationship.